Leica X-U Typ 113 vs Olympus PEN-F

 Concerning the storage of imaging data, both the X-U Typ 113 and the PEN-F write their files to SDXC cards.
 The PEN-F supports UHS-II cards (Ultra High Speed data transfer of up to 312 MB/s), while the X-U Typ 113 can use UHS-I cards (up to 104 MB/s).

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica X-U (Typ 113) and Olympus PEN-F and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the X-U Typ 113 and the PEN-F are recent models that are part of the current product line-up.
-Neither of the two has a direct predecessor, so perhaps they will constitute the origins of new camera lines for Leica and Olympus.
+Both the X-U Typ 113 and the PEN-F have been discontinued, but can regularly be found used on eBay.
+Neither of the two has a direct successor, so they represent the end of the respective camera lines from Leica and Olympus.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Olympus websites.

 So how do things add up?
 Is the Leica X-U Typ 113 better than the Olympus PEN-F or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Leica X-U (Typ 113):

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.